OUR SPONSORS

 How it all came about

 In 2022 we were thrilled to receive this unique opportunity to host the world’s first ABI Games™ in celebration of the Queens Platinum Jubilee.
 This was made possible through a grant from the Lottery Community Fund.
-This unique event enabled adults nationally to take part in the world’s only games for acquired brain injury (ABI) as with this type of injury they are restricted from taking part in Paralympics and Olympic Games.
+This unique event enabled adults nationally to take part in the world’s only games for acquired brain injury (ABI).
+Unless a brain injury causes a physical impairment, those with a brain injury are not eligible to compete in the Paralympics and instead, are eligible for the Olympics.

 We wanted a platform to showcase the amazing abilities of our ABI community in the United Kingdom.
 After surviving a life-changing acquired brain injury, individuals are affected in very different and unique ways depending on where in the brain the injury happened.
 They often feel they have lost who they were, the relationships they once had with families and friends, their independence, their careers, financial stability, and confidence, their life is thrown into chaos and there is fear of the unknown.